eco-kgml/Eco-KGML-Documents/docs/LabInclusionDiversityStatement_16Dec20.md

 ## Attribution

 This document was initially drafted by Cayelan Carey and Maddy Schreiber and iteratively revised and improved by all members of the Reservoir Group.
+This version of the document has been adapted for applicability to the Eco-KGML group.